Kate Beckinsale Shares Belated Birthday Photo With Kitty Clive, ‘You Get The Card You Deserve’

-Kate Beckinsale continued upon the path of regularly thrilling her 4.3 million Instagram followers with another update featuring her fluffy feline companion.
+Kate Beckinsale continued the habit of regularly thrilling her 4.3 million Instagram followers with another update featuring her fluffy feline companion, but this time it was for an extra special occasion.

 The stunning actress turned 47 on Sunday, July 26th and has since posted several photos and videos documenting her celebrations, the most recent of which pictured Kate decked out in an elegant plastic crown surrounded by a bevy of gifts.

-Kate appears to have crouched next to a low table fashioned out of thick, dark wood, upon which her perpetually cranky-looking Persian was perched.
+Kate appeared to have crouched next to a low table fashioned out of thick, dark wood, upon which her perpetually cranky-looking Persian was perched.

 Clive’s mane of gray fur was recognizably woolly around his little scrunched face and protruding from his pigeon-toed paws.

-Errant white furs stuck out of his pointed ears.
+Errant white hairs stuck out of his pointed ears.
 His bright green eyes squinted at the camera.

-Kate looked flawless and lovely in a low-cut black shirt.
+Kate looked lovely and flawless in a low-cut black shirt.
 Her thick hair was parted in the center and cascaded over her shoulders and decolletage in loose curls.
 Golden honey highlights perfectly framed her high cheekbones and delicate features.

 Kate had her left hand gently cupped around the front of Clive’s hairy chest, and gazed down at the creature with unwavering adoration.